-ne Charter Township of Zeeland, Ottawa g Zeeland Charter Township

-ular meeting of the Township Board held on

-wing members of the Township Board were

-Soard were absent:

-ship Board with members of the Board voting in favor

-voting in opposition.
-Notice of

-as published in the Holland Sentinel on ted copy of the Ordinance was sent to the

-ostage prepaid, on,

-on date).

-,

-Marilyn Evink, Clerk

-eeland Charter Township
+I, MARILYN EVINK, the Clerk for t County, Michigan, certify that the foregoir he Charter Township of Zeeland, Ottawa was adopted at a reg gular meeting of the Township Board held on owing members of the Township Board were present at that meeting: The following members of the Township I Board were absent: The Ordinance was adopted by the Town ship Board with members of the Board voting in favor and members of the Board voting in opposition.
+Notice of Adoption and Posting of the Ordinance w, 2007.
+An attes as published in the Holland Sentinel on sted copy of the Ordinance was sent to the Ottawa County Clerk by first-class mail, p ostage prepaid, on, 2007 (i.e. within one week of the publication ion date). Ī Marilyn Evink, Clerk Zeeland Charter Township